h-mori/meta_vrl/meta_vrl_short_map/Readme.md

 ```
 Please replace hoge to your username in NIG supercomputer.
 Also, please replace hoge in meta_vrl_short_map.sh to your username in NIG supercomputer.
 The s_vmem and mem_req are depended on the complexity of the query fastq files.
-Usually, 32G is enough.
+Usually, 32G is enough (bcftools and pangolin use more than 16GB RAM).
 You need to specify an input R1 fastq file, an input R2 fastq file, and an output directory.

 ## Input and Output